Kazuo Matsui

-Kazuo Matsui (松井 稼頭央, Matsui Kazuo) is a Japanese retired professional baseball player who played as a shortstop and is the current manager of the Saitama Seibu Lions.
+Kazuo Matsui (松井 稼頭央, Matsui Kazuo) is a Japanese former professional baseball player who played as a shortstop and is a former manager of the Saitama Seibu Lions.
 He is a switch-hitter.

 Matsui signed with the New York Mets on December 17, 2003, becoming the first Japanese infielder to sign with a Major League Baseball team.

 Early life

 He graduated from the PL Academy Senior High School in Osaka, a school nationally renowned for its baseball program.
 The only appearance Matsui made at the National High School Baseball Championship Tournament was in his second year at PL Academy.
 Though Matsui was considered to be the PL Academy's ace starting pitcher, injuries limited him to playing only in the quarter-final game, where he allowed two runs during 22/3 innings.

 Professional career

 Seibu Lions

 Matsui was chosen third overall by the Seibu Lions of Nippon Professional Baseball's Pacific League in the 1994 Japanese League Draft, where he would wear number 32.
 In 1996, his third season, he became a regular starter as a shortstop and finished the season second in stolen bases (50).
 Prior to the 1997 season, he would change his number to 7.
 The 1997 season saw him reach a .300 batting average for the first time and lead the league in stolen bases (62) to help his team win the Pacific League Title.
 During the 1997 All-Star Game he set a new All-Star Game record by stealing four bases and was chosen the game MVP.
 Matsui would lead the Pacific League in stolen bases for two more consecutive seasons.

-Prior to joining MLB, Matsui would only play for the Seibu Lions, playing there from 1995 to 2003.
+Prior to joining MLB, Matsui would only play for the Seibu Lions, playing there from 1994 to 2003.
 He enjoyed success as a seven-time Best Nine award winner (1997–2003).
 One of his best years was 2002, when he had a .332 batting average with 36 home runs, 87 RBI, 193 hits, 119 runs, 46 doubles, 6 triples and 33 stolen bases.
 He received four Gold Glove awards while in Japan (equivalent of Rawlings Gold Glove Award in MLB) during the 1997, 1998, 2002 and 2003 seasons.
 He also won a Nippon Professional Baseball MVP award in Japan during the 1998 season.
 Although Matsui experienced winning the Pacific League Title a total of four times (1994, 1997, 1998, 2002), his team never won the Japanese Series.